chr15m/slingcode/README.md

 -- Nick Szabo, [Trusted Third Parties are Security Holes](https://nakamotoinstitute.org/trusted-third-parties/)

-> "The trick is to fix the problem you have, rather than the problem you want."
+> The trick is to fix the problem you have, rather than the problem you want.

 -- Bram Cohen